kumo-js/kumo-plugins/plugins/deployer/README.md

 ### `config`

 Optional.
-A [script section](#script-sections) for obtaining the environment specific configuration for the deployment.
+A [script](#script-sections) for obtaining the environment specific configuration for the deployment.
 The script must output the config as a JSON string to standard out.

 ### `tasks`